-A. REGIONAL PRESENT NEED
+REGIONAL PRESENT NEED .
+A.

-- (1) Substandard housing units, based on overcrowding, lack of plumbing, and lack of adequate heating, by county, for ll-county present need region.
-Table 1. - (2) Determination of regional "standard of deficiency" for ll-county region, for Mt.
+- (1) Substandard housing units, based on overcrowding, lack of plumbing, and lack of adequate heating, by county, for 11-county present need region.
+Table 1. - (2) Determination of regional "standard of deficiency" for 11-county region, for Mt.
 Laurel households.
 Table 1. - (3) Evaluation of municipalities which exceed regional standard of housing deficiencies, and measurement of number of units in region which are "excess," and therefore must be reallocated, adjusted for Mt.
 Laurel households.
-Table 2. - (4) Evaluation of subject municipalities to determine their standard of housing deficiencies, and thereby their legitimate inclusion in reallocation assignment pool, and their indigenous need.
+Table 2. - (4) Evaluation of seven Middlesex municipalities determine their standard of housing deficiencies, and thereby their legitimate inclusion in reallocation assignment pool, and their indigenous need.
 Table 3. - (5) Determination of formula for measuring "fair share" of any municipality in region:

-Municipal Municipal

-1982 Employment + Growth Area

-as % of Region's as % of Region's
+Municipal Municipal Employment in Non-1982 Employment + Growth Area - Growth Municipalias % of Region's as % of Region's ties and Selected

-Employment Growth Area

-Base reduced by Growth Area and Employment in Non-Growth Municipalities and Selected Urban Aid Cities
+Growth Area and Urban Aid Cities

-Averaged, and multiplied by ratio of municipal median household income to regional median household income, to create third factor.
-Average three factors and multiply by regional excess of deficient housing units, multiply by 1.2 for additional reallocation = Fair Share of regional excess.
+Multiplied by regional excess of deficient housing units, X 1.2 for additional reallocation = Fair Share of regional excess, plus municipal indigenous need = Municipal Present Need.
 Tables 4, 5 and 6.

-- (6) Establish three phase staging schedule of the reallocated excess portion of present need, by municipality.
-Multiply the first stage amount by 1.03 for adequate vacancies.
-Table 7. - (7) Add adjusted fair share of reallocated excess to indigenous for Total Present Need for municipality.
+(6) Establish three phase staging schedule of the "reallocated excess" portion of present need, by municipality.
+Table 7.